patilyashshree2/An-Astute-Irrigation-System-of-Crop-Management-and-Marketing/README.md

 COOK BOOK_NODEMCU.docx	and
 COOK BOOK_RASP.docx

-The above files have detailed read me of NodeMCU and RaspberryPi respectively, with its code and sensors connected to it.
+The above files have detailed read me of NodeMCU and RaspberryPi respectively, with its code and sensors connections.